brunocarletti182/pokedex/README.md

 **Resources**

-The "Pokemon Pokedex" is a responsive, front-end web application designed to showcase and provide information about various Pokémon creatures from the popular Pokémon franchise.
-It offers a visually engaging user interface where visitors can search for and explore Pokémon profiles, images and names.
-The page also features navigation buttons for easy access to individual Pokémon profiles.
+This front-end web application offers a responsive and visually engaging experience for users to search and explore captivating Pokémon GIFs.
+It also provides easy access to individual GIFs through intuitive navigation buttons.

 .HTML5
 .CSS